drakeher/reportexpress/README.md

  I AM NOT RESPONSIBLE FOR, AND EXPRESSLY DISCLAIMS ALL LIABILITY FOR, DAMAGES OF ANY KIND ARISING OUT OF REPORTEXPRESS LIBRARY USE.

-If your application can''t meet the GPL license or is a commercial one (eg: the library is integrated in a software or an appliance you''re selling) then you''ll have to buy a commercial license.
+If your application can't meet the GPL license or is a commercial one (eg: the library is integrated in a software or an appliance you're selling) then you'll have to buy a commercial license.
-With this license you don''t need to make publicly available your application code under the GPL license terms.
+With this license you don't need to make publicly available your application code under the GPL license terms.

 Commercial license price are depending of your needs: please contact to me.